akiru-brew/Vader-Juice/Readme.md

 ## Process

 This went a lot better.
-I assembled the mash tun correctly and used it without nd blockages or explosions.
+I assembled the mash tun correctly and used it without any blockages or explosions.
 A textbook brew.
 I also used some [lipohop](https://www.themaltmiller.co.uk/product/nbs-lipohop-k-15g/) in an attempt to control foaming during the boil.
-The water calculations from brewers friend were almost perfect, although I has to add an additional 2l of water during hte mash to cover the grain, and even that that wasn't enough.
+The water calculations from brewers friend were almost perfect, although I has to add an additional 2l of water during the mash to cover the grain, and even that that wasn't enough.
 Not given the grain space to properly move led to a very inefficient mash.

 ## Actual Figures